DoryGuy/PythonUtilites/json/README.md

 # JSON  classes to encode Decimal into JSON

 ## [json_decimal.py](src/json_decimal.py)
-This module provides a custom JSON encoder and decoder for handling Python's `Decimal` type.
+This module provides a simple custom JSON encoder and decoder for handling Python's `Decimal` type.
 It ensures that `Decimal` objects are serialized to JSON as string, and can be read back into `Decimal` objects from JSON strings.

-It is a good example of how to extend the JSON serialization and deserialization process in Python.
+It is an example of how to extend the JSON serialization and deserialization process in Python.
+However if you have more complex needs, ie multiple types, inherited classes etc, you might want to look into the `extensions` module.

 ### Example Usage
 ```python